AdobeDocs/analytics.en/help/export/analytics-data-feed/jobs-troubleshooting.md

 ---
 description: If an error occurs, an error is reported in the Job Status column.
 keywords: Data Feed;job;troubleshooting;error;ftp;chdir;connect;login;put
-seo-description: If an error occurs, an error is reported in the Job Status column.
-seo-title: Troubleshoot jobs
 solution: Analytics
 title: Troubleshoot jobs
 uuid: 8fbb914e-03db-434e-b4d3-8594144ff2b7